 - Similarly, if we have collected and process your personal information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.

 - You have the right to complain to a data protection authority about our collection and use of your personal information.
 For more information, see the section headed “contacting the regulator” below.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

 If you feel that your personal information has not been handled correctly, or you are unhappy with our response to any requests you have made to us regarding the use of your personal information, you have the right to raise a complaint with the Information Commissioner’s Office.
 You can contact them by calling 0303 123 1113 or go online to www.ico.org.uk/concerns(please note we cannot be responsible for the content of external websites).

 If you have any questions or concerns about our use of your personal information, please contact our Data Protection Officer at the following address firstname.lastname@example.org

-The data controller of your personal information will be the Vets4Pets/Companion Care or Pets at Home Family entity that you are dealing with, and as such could be Companion Care (Services) Limited, Vets4Pets Limited, one of our affiliated joint venture first opinion veterinary practices branded either Companion Care or Vets4Pets, Pets at Home Limited (including where you are a member of our VIP Club) or our affiliated charity, Support Adoption For Pets.
+The data controller of your personal information will be the Vets4Pets/Companion Care or Pets at Home Family entity that you are dealing with, and as such could be Companion Care (Services) Limited, Vets4Pets Limited, one of our affiliated joint venture first opinion veterinary practices branded either Companion Care or Vets4Pets, Pets at Home Limited (including where you are a member of our VIP Club) or our affiliated charity, the Pets at Home Foundation.